UKradioastro/UKRAA_PicoMuon/README.md

 "sudo systemctl stop muon_ACM0.service"

-### Running the code to get process and plot the data from the detector.
+### Running the code to process and plot the data from the detector.

 The data will be processed to get counts per minute and the frequency of the adc values for the previous day.